ImRyuk/MovieRatings/README.md

 # MovieRatings App

-In order to use the local server api, you must start the api with the command line:
+In order to use the local api, you must start the api server with the command line:
 >json-server --host {IPADRESS} db.json

+And also start the application by using
+>expo start